 So thick that it can be hard to rinse through

 If the drain in your kitchen sink is sluggish, pour this drain down the pipe.
-It’s a great option for kitchens because it has a sweet citrus smell that isn’t at all chemically.
+It’s a great option for kitchens because it has a sweet citrus smell.
 Still, it effectively cuts through any and all gunk that’s causing the backup, thanks to a specialized thick formula that clings to the sides of your drain.
-It can even kill drain flies—and anyone who’s ever had drain flies knows how tough that is!
-And, as an added bonus, because it’s formulated with a naturally-derived active ingredient, it won’t harm septic systems or municipal water treatment options.
+It can even kill drain flies—and anyone who’s ever had drain flies knows how tough that is.
+And, as an added bonus, because it’s formulated with a naturally derived active ingredient, it won’t harm septic systems or municipal water treatment options.

 Container is hard to squeeze